bharatmicrosystems/gcp-terraform/README.md

 # gcp-terraform
 Google Cloud Platform - Terraform modules and templates

-This repository contains common modules which can be used to create a network, subnet, instance etc.
+This repository contains common modules which can be used to create a network, subnet, instance, managed instance groups, kubernetes cluster etc.

 It contains an example dev environment terraform template making use of the modules to create objects on GCP.